-In this post, you will learn how to install and update the Chrome x64 version with SCCM application model.
-I also explained other methods to deploy Chrome updates with SCCM third-party patching solutions.
+This post will teach you how to install and update the Chrome x64 version with the SCCM application model.
+I also explained other methods for deploying Chrome updates with SCCM third-party patching solutions.

 NOTE! – There is a 0-Day bug with Chrome Browsers.
 Update the Google Chrome browsers immediately.
 More details – Chrome’s audio component (CVE-2019-13720) while the other resides in the PDFium (CVE-2019-13721) library.